sloansparger/webpack-wordpress/README.md

 - added wordpress install using "wp core download" (using wp-cli)
 - installed wordpress
   - created new database in mySQL and then just went through the normal wordpress install
+- finish webpack set up
+- development
+  - get webpack dev server working with mamp (hot/live/whatever reloading)
   - added proxying for wordpress front end, script handles rewriting all links on the page so that the developer stays within the proxying of webpack dev server